SupaStrikas404/js-hindi/README.md

-# js-hindi
+# js-main
-A code repo for Java Script series of basic learning.
+A code repo for learning Java Script fundamentally.